kanavbengani/Reversi/README.md

 # Reversi
-### Overview
+## Overview
 This Reversi game project is a two-player game with a graphical interface.
 The goal is to implement the classic Reversi game with a hexagonal grid.
 The codebase allows for human players to play against each other or even the possibility of implementing AI players in future versions.
 For this iteration of the homework, we have implemented a `Model`, a `View` and a `ReversiStrategy` pattern to develop certain strategies for the game.
 We have also implemented a `Controller` that synchronizes the `Model` and the `View`.

-### Extra Credit
+## Extra Credit
 - Strategy 2 -- See `strategy/AvoidEdgesStrategy.java`.
 - Strategy 3 -- See `strategy/GoCornerStrategy.java`.
 - Strategy 4 -- See `strategy/MinimaxStrategy.java` (one layer) and `strategy/MinimaxStrategyDepth.java` (recursion -
 can take in a depth greater than 1).
 - Composing Strategies -- See `AndStrategy.java`.
 (Allows recombination easily and efficiently).
 - Hints for which moves are valid.
 (Green for valid, red for invalid) -- See `screenshots/CellSelected.png`.
-- Shows how many will be captured when cell is clicked (you are unable to select cells that are already occupied) -- See `screenshots/ExtraCreditHint.png`.
+- Shows how many will be captured when cell is clicked -- See `screenshots/ExtraCreditHint.png`.

+## Quick start
 ### Command Line Arguments
 - "human" -- Allows you to create a human player
 - "strategy1" -- Minimax